 Description of Position

 Helping those during life’s most acute and disruptive moments due to psychiatric illness and substance use/abuse requires providers who are sensitive, skillful, resilient and hopeful.
-As a Clinician, supporting the Adult mobile Crisis Intervention team (AMCI), you’ll be working with a multi-disciplinary team of clinicians, supervisors, psychiatric staff, nurses and those with lived experience.
-You will look to best practices as you assist with crises in the office, emergency departments and community settings, evaluating and recommending solution-based treatment options.
+As a Clinician, supporting the Adult mobile Crisis Intervention team (AMCI) with local law enforcement, you’ll be working with a multi-disciplinary team of clinicians, supervisors, psychiatric staff, nurses and those with lived experience.
+You will look to best practices as you assist with crises in community settings, evaluating and recommending solution-based treatment options.